EliyaRabia/BlommFilter-and-TCP-Server/README.md

 ### Some remarks
 In our implementation of the code, the node js server sets the size of the bloom filter and sets the hash functions which will make the insertions of the urls.

 Also the urls which will enter into the bloom filter are written in the env file of the node js server. so if you want it to work you need to follow the instructions of the node js server repo.

 *there is a link up there*

+in the node js server there is an env file that contains the size of the bloom filter, the hash functions that will set the insertions and the valid urls.

+the node js server is connected to a facebook website and an android app, if some user will try to upload a  new post/ edit a post and put some urls  in it, the node js server will send a request with the urls for the tcp server, and the tcp server will check if those urls are exist in the bloom filter. if they are exist, the tcp server will send back a positive response to the node js server that the user can upload/edit the post. if they are not exist, the tcp server will send back a negative response to the node js server that the post can't be upload/edit.

+If you want to read more about node js server or the website and app, please enter their repos and read their ReadMe files.

 ## Developed by:
 Eliya Rabia